 Special Collections Instruction

-COVID-19 Update: Special Collections is offering virtual options for Fall 2020 instruction and class work with our materials.
-We are not hosting classes or providing in-person instruction until further notice.
-Contact Joshua Youngblood, Head of the Instruction and Outreach Unit, with questions and to discuss options.
+COVID-19 Update: Special Collections is offering virtual options for instruction and class work with our materials, as well as providing in-person instruction.

 We welcome undergraduate and graduate classes to come and use our collections.
 Our Department’s faculty and staff provide a variety of opportunities for you to add additional value to your classes.
 We provide tours and an overview of what an archive is, work with students to explore print materials and archival collections, or work with instructors to select items for more detailed analysis.
 We also collaborate with faculty to develop course assignments using Special Collections holdings.
 Sessions can be held in Special Collections or library instruction spaces, or we can bring materials to your regular classroom if necessary.